 Lack Of Portion Control

 Unfortunately, most people think that eating healthy foods ends the equation of maintaining their ideal weight.
-However, this also includes portion control.
+However, you also have to think about portion control.

 Experts acknowledge that you have to watch your food ratios to prevent consuming more calories than necessary.
 Below are some of the tips the CDC recommends to help with portion control (3):